stiac/accessibility_widget/SOFTWARE_REPORT.md

 - **Persistence Layer**: Completed
 - **Testing**: Planned (manual regression required)
 ## Recent Activities
+- 2025-12-02 — Introduced labelled Change Position controls and locked the close button icon for bottom corner placements to keep the UI clear (AI assistant)
 - 2025-12-01 — Added hover/text colour configuration (including automatic contrast fallbacks) and ensured header/icons follow the palette defined via script data attributes (AI assistant)
 - 2025-11-30 — Localised the Change Position buttons and wired their pressed state so bottom-corner placements are announced correctly by assistive tech (AI assistant)
 - 2025-11-29 — Added bottom-left and bottom-right placement controls with synchronized icons and storage so the launcher can occupy any corner (AI assistant)